-With these findings, we are certain to state that the work of lower management could be really changed to a more valuable.
+With these findings, we are certain to state that the work of lower management could be really changed to a more valuable one.

-To tell it simple, AI can become a powerful tool at managers’ hands.
+To tell it simple, Artificial Intelligence for managers can become a powerful tool at their hands.
 As for redundancy risks – the position of middle management has been called into question for a past couple of years, and AI could fasten this process.